customd/Laravel-Helpers/README.md

 by using the `CustomD\LaravelHelpers\Models\Policies\CrudPermissions` trait in your model policy along side Spatie role permissions using wildcard permissions you can have your policy look like:

+This will by default use a plural of the model name: ie User becomes users / BlogPost becomes blog_posts -- much like tablename.

 ```php

 namespace App\Models\Policies;